 We, of course, want to offer genuine hospitality and unique and enriching experiences to our visitors, and we’re delighted they have chosen to spend time here.
 But tourism also represents an indispensable part of Raleigh, N.C.’s financial well-being.
 (And different from other forms of economic development work—tourism’s financial impacts can be felt tomorrow and the next day; in other words, it doesn’t take years for the returns on invested resources to become clear.)

 We will let the numbers speak:

 That spending or related revenue funds many of the amenities that we cherish in Wake County and that help make this a great place to live and work.
-It also helps county households save considerable dollars on their residential taxes each year (an average of $671 in 2017) and directly supports the employment of over 26,000 in the hospitality sector.
+It also helps county households save considerable dollars on their residential taxes each year (an average of $601 in 2022).

 Tourism is a win/win/win proposition all the way around in Wake County.
 And as its champion, the Greater Raleigh Convention and Visitors Bureau wants partners, business/corporate/government leaders and residents to understand why.